Lake Winnipeg is massive. At 425 km long and up to 109 km wide, it is, in fact, the fifth largest lake in Canada.

 There are many more scenic trails to explore on Hecla Island.
 Follow the Lighthouse Trail through a forested area until you come out onto the peninsula.
 Built in 1898, the heritage lighthouse was once vital to those navigating the narrows of Lake Winnipeg.
 Today, it is an integral piece of the region's history and a beloved photography subject for those who trek out onto its shores.
 And don't forget to snap a few shots of the peninsula's second, taller lighthouse, built in 1926.

-There are multiple trail options of varying lengths to follow in the Grassy Narrows Marsh, which features floating boardwalks and a lookout tower.
-This is a great place to watch for wildlife, like songbirds, gulls and ducks, frogs and turtles, and even beaver, fox and moose.
-Or you can take the West Quarry Trail, where the limestone bedrock that once fueled a thriving industry for the island, is on full display.
+Take the West Quarry Trail, where the limestone bedrock that once fuelled a thriving industry for the island, is on full display.
 Since you got your fishing license at the Hecla General Store, why not cast a few and see what you can catch?

 By now you’re wondering, what about the beach?
 Well seeing as Hecla is an island, it does not disappoint in the beach category.
 There is a marked path from the campground to the beach (there is also a parking lot if you don’t want to haul all your beach gear).
 This is a nice spot for an afternoon of splashing in the waves.
 Bring your furry friends to the dog-friendly Sunset Beach, which as the name implies, is a lovely spot to watch the sun go down as pelicans swim peacefully across the lake.